LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Experimental Results

-We examined the use cases with discrepancies to identify why LLM (Direct) and AGORA underperformed relative to \TGen\/: Most of these cases involved multiple conditional branches.
-Figure~\ref{fig:RQ2} shows a representative example of the ``View alert'' use case, for which LLM (Direct) generated four separate test cases to achieve full coverage.
-However, TC-003 already subsumes the logic of TC-001 and TC-002, making these additional cases redundant.
-AGORA, which relies on the structured format of the use case, overlooked the relationship between the main scenario and alternative flows, producing redundant test cases by treating them as independent paths.
-In contrast, \TGen\/ used the CFG to interpret conditions expressed in NL statements, enabling precise identification of valid paths and generation of comprehensive test cases without redundancies.
-In the use cases, conditional sentences often appear in forms such as ``If \ldots then \ldots otherwise \ldots'' or ``In a solitaire game, \ldots; In a two-player game, \ldots,'': \TGen\/ consistently identified the correct branch structure in these cases, producing more precise and coherent test cases.
+To better understand these differences, we analyzed those use cases with noticeable discrepancies, most of which involved complex conditional branching.
+Figure~\ref{fig:RQ2}, for example, shows the ``View alert'' use case and the corresponding test cases generated by \textit{GPT-5.4}.
+In this example, LLM (Direct) generated four separate test cases to achieve full coverage.
+However, the combination of TC-001, TC-002, and TC-003 together describe a single coherent execution flow, leading to both redundancy and fragmentation in the generated test suite.
+AGORA, which relies on the structured format of use cases, did not capture the relationships between the main scenarios and the alternative flows, treating them as independent paths, and producing redundant test cases.
+In contrast, \TGen\/, which uses CFG representations to interpret conditions expressed in NL, was able to precisely identify valid execution paths, and thus generate complete test cases without redundancy.
+These conditional branching structures often appear in forms such as ``If \ldots then \ldots otherwise \ldots'' or ``In a solitaire game, \ldots; In a two-player game, \ldots''. \TGen\/ consistently identified these branch structures correctly, resulting in more precise and coherent test cases.